Plan the conversation carefully.

 This page is for the moment when the communication issue is real, but the first move still needs to stay smaller than the whole relationship.
 A smaller sentence will usually do more than another explanation of the whole pattern.

 You are not looking for a perfect speech.
-You need a small way to name listening without defensiveness, make the next sentence clearer, and know when to stop.
+You need a small way to name how to listen, make the next sentence clearer, and know when to stop.

-• The issue is specific enough to name as listening without defensiveness.
+- The issue is specific enough to name as how to listen.

 Before you say it